 Public collections include: the Musée d’art Contemporain de Montréal; Musée des beaux‐arts de Montréal; Dallas Art Museum; DeVos Art Museum, Northern Michigan University, Marquette J.; Paul Getty Trust, Los Angeles; MACRO|Museo d’arte Contemporanea Roma, Rome; Moderna Museet, Stockholm; Stedelijk Museum, Amsterdam; Zabludowicz Collection, London; Saatchi Collection, London; Burger Collection, Hong Kong.

-Carl Kostyál and Ordet will present Jon Rafman’s exhibition ‘₳Ɽ฿ł₮ɆⱤ Ø₣ ₩ØⱤⱠĐ₴’ at ORDET, opening on 10th February 2022, Milan.
+Carl Kostyál and Ordet have presented Jon Rafman’s exhibition ‘₳Ɽ฿ł₮ɆⱤ Ø₣ ₩ØⱤⱠĐ₴’ at ORDET in February 2022, Milan.